 Though I tend to prefer cash back credit cards, a really specific rewards card sometimes comes up with an irresistible offer.
 Disney’s Premier Visa Card from Chase sounds off the bat like something that would only cater to hard-core fans of the Magic Kingdom.
 After all, it’s not everyone who can pull off paying for purchases with a picture of Mickey as the Sorcerer’s Apprentice.
 Even if your DVD library didn’t escape from the Disney Vault and your travel plans don’t include the Magic Kingdom, this targeted rewards program could still save you some major cash.

 Like Chase’s Disney Rewards Visa, Disney’s Premier Visa offers one reward dollar for every 100 dollars in everyday purchases.
 However, Chase and Disney double that reward for transactions at gas stations, grocery stores, restaurants, and most Disney locations.
 That means you’ll rack up the most rewards if you make this your primary card and you like to visit Disneyland or Walt Disney World about once a year.
-This card carries a $49 annual fee, but new cardholders earn $100 Disney Gift Card after spending $500 within the first 3 months from account opening, some restrictions apply.
+This card carries a $49 annual fee, but for a limited time new cardholders earn $200 Disney Gift Card after spending $500 within the first 3 months from account opening, some restrictions apply.

 Redeeming your Disney reward dollars